Sarapedia/pslab/DrawRecord/Readme.md

 Hi.
 I am Sara.
 I like space travel/NASA and #OpenHardware.
-I am an electrical engineer and a researcher at TU Berlin and develop a tool that makes prototyping as easy as using a spoon.
+I am an Electrical Engineer and a researcher at TU Berlin and develop a tool that makes prototyping as easy as using a spoon.

+Hi.
+I am Daniel.
+I like #OpenHardware.
+I am a (Tangible) Interaction Designer.
+I work for an EU-funded project called OPENNEXT* (opennext.eu).
+This is also how I started working on the Pocket Science Lab and how I got in touch Orbita.